nicohlr/ipychart/docs/docs/user_guide/pandas.md

 Today, Python is one of the most popular languages for data analysis and data science.
 One of the reasons for Python's success in these areas is Pandas, the leading package for data manipulation with Python.
 This package has quickly become a must and is used by a very large number of people around the world.

-It is therefore essential to be able to create visualizations directly from a pandas dataframe.
+It is therefore essential to be able to create visualizations directly from a Pandas dataframe.
 This can be done for example with Seaborn, a famous Python package for data visualization.
 Thanks to the interface presented in this section, it is also possible to do the same thing with ipychart.

 ## Usage

 This interface allows you to quickly create charts from a pandas dataframe, without having to use the low-level syntax of Chart.js.
 We will use, in the rest of this section, the famous titanic dataset.
-Let's start by loading this dataset with pandas:
+Let's start by loading this dataset with Pandas:

 ```py
 import pandas as pd